 For instance, the LEGO Group’s recent push into the adult market has brought us both the LEGO Star Wars Helmet Collection – including sets such as 75277 Boba Fett Helmet (review) and 75304 Darth Vader Helmet (review) – and a newly-established line of display models, from 75294 Bespin Duel and 75296 Darth Vader Meditation Chamber (review) to the rumoured 75330 Yoda’s Training.

-The Ultimate Collector Series is still going strong, meanwhile, with headline sets including 75192 Millennium Falcon (review), 75252 Imperial Star Destroyer and (hopefully) the heavily-rumoured 75313 AT-AT.
+The Ultimate Collector Series is still going strong, meanwhile, with headline sets including 75192 Millennium Falcon (review), 75252 Imperial Star Destroyer and the newly-revealed 75313 AT-AT (review).
 And even if your bank account doesn’t stretch to those titans, the likes of 75308 R2-D2 (review), 75275 A-wing Starfighter (review) and 75309 Republic Gunship (review) cater for a wider range of budgets.

 That’s not to say the LEGO Group’s traditional demographic has been left behind: in early 2021, 75300 Imperial TIE Fighter (review) and 75301 Luke Skywalker’s X-wing Fighter (review) brought us cheaper and more accessible – yet still authentic – renditions of classic ships, which have since been joined by 75302 Imperial Shuttle (review) and 75312 Boba Fett’s Starship (review).
 These downsized models may not be as accurate as their predecessors, but they’re far easier to collect for younger buyers.